jkomoros/prompt-garden/README.md

 If you're using Prompt Garden, join the [Discord](https://discord.gg/xgpgd98d2u) to share tips, examples, questions, and comments!

+⚠️ This library is under active development.
+There are many rough edges.
+In particular, the format of local profiles (storage of keys/values and associative memories) will likely change often, which means you might lose your state.
+The precise semantics and structure of seed graphs will likely change often too.
+Join the Discord to stay abreast of breaking changes.

 ### Motivation

 Prompts are kind of like programming, but more like tinkering.
 Figuring out how to make resilient prompts that do what you want requires a lot of trial and error.